 - If your dog does not let go of the toy when the treat is presented, try wiggling the treat or holding it closer to the nose.

-- For dogs that like to play "keep away," have your dog wear a leash and collar during training sessions so he can not run away with the toy in his mouth.
+- For dogs that like to play "keep away," have your dog wear a leash and collar during training sessions.

 Next Step: Drop It and Leave It